angular-book/angular-guide/docs/02-Angular-101/00-starting-out/10-node.md

 ---
-title: ⚒️ Installing Node and NPM
+title: Installing Node and NPM
+sidebar_class_name: sidebar-lab
 ---

 The end result of building an Angular application is that you have, at a mimimum, an HTML file, some CSS, and some JavaScript files that will be placed on a web server for your users to request.
 There is no particular server-side technology you need to host a built Angular application.